Frequently Asked Questions

 Handshakes are “on hold” for the time being!
 We know this is tough, as a handshake is the natural form of business greeting.
 We suggest you greet with an elbow bump.
 Alternatively, a nice “air kiss” is a friendly way to greet.
 A simple wave or a thumbs-up will also do nicely.
 So long as the greeting is without physical contact … feel free to use your own style.

-Please register online before every event, as registration onsite is not possible.
+We recommend to register online before every event, as registration onsite is not possible.
 You can either print out your admission voucher, which has a barcode, or bring it on your mobile device.
 You will then be able to scan the barcode at one of our touchless scanning stations.
-Please note that for your safety, onsite printing is no longer possible.

 One-way only aisles

 One-way-only aisles will help to manage traffic and minimise crowding.
 They will also make it easier for you to respect the social distancing rules and avoid crossing the paths of other visitors.